wbcmedia/wbcmedia.github.io/planet-of-the-dames-songs.md

 This old cavern's blue

-G .
-F
+G F

 And we don't know what to do

+C E7

 Though we've asked one hundred thousand times

+Fmaj7

 They wouldn't let us rest

+Fm C F

 And I think my poor old back's about to go

 Tell my wife I love her very much, I know

+G E7

 Dorothy to husband Ken

+Am C/G

 Your hearing's gone, so I'll ask again

+D7/F#

 Can you hear me, Husband Ken?

+C

 Can you hear me, Husband Ken?

+G

 Can you hear me, Husband Ken?

 Can you-

+Fmaj7 Em

-For here we are singing in the darkness
+Here we are singing in the darkness

 Far below the world

 This old cavern's blue

-And we don't know what to do
+And we know just what to do